 Anti-Racist Results-Based Accountability (AR-RBA)

-Upstream Investments is bringing anti-racism to Results-Based Accountability.
-Anti-Racist Results-Based Accountability (AR-RBA) is a tool for strategic planning and a framework for performance management through which we are:
+Upstream Investments is bringing anti-racism to Results-Based Accountability in partnership with the Sonoma County Office of Equity and with the support of Equity & Results and Clear Impact.
+Anti-Racist Results-Based Accountability (AR-RBA) is a tool for strategic planning and a framework for performance management through which practitioners:

-- Ceasing the erasure of historically marginalized communities
+- Cease the erasure of historically marginalized communities

-- Taking responsibility and committing to doing better
+- Take responsibility for outcomes and commit to do better

-AR-RBA begins by recognizing that inequities that exist in Sonoma County are the result of generations of institutional and structural racism.
+AR-RBA begins by recognizing that inequities exist in Sonoma County as a result of generations of institutional and structural racism.
 AR-RBA provides an ends-to-means framework to assess whether investments are actively mitigating inequities in Black, Indigenous, Asian and local communities of color.

 More about anti-racism